Abercwmboi

-Abercwmboi is a village in the Welsh county borough of Rhondda Cynon Taf in Wales, United Kingdom.
+Abercwmboi is a village in the county borough of Rhondda Cynon Taf, Wales.

 Location

-Abercwmboi is one of the last remaining villages in the Cynon Valley.
-It has retained its identity and not been developed as have many other Cynon Valley villages.
-As a result, is a close and friendly community.
+Abercwmboi is a village in the Cynon Valley.

 The village lies on the B4275 Cardiff Road - the old main route to Cardiff before the A4059 road was built - between Aberdare and Mountain Ash.
 It is the most south-easterly named settlement that, for postal reasons, is included in the town of Aberdare.

 Name

 Abercwmboi - earlier Abercynfoi, translated: 'mouth of the Cynfoi'.
 Cynfoi is the name of the stream.
 Aberconfoi Ycha/Issa 1570 were farms named after the stream that enters the Cynon river there.

 Before 1905 the village was named Capcoch (red cap).
 The primary school and local pub / inn still have the name.
 The remains of the original Cap Coch Inn, can be found on the mountainside, above the village.
 The first streets to be built in Cap Coch were, John Street, Jenkin Street, Mary Street, Margaret Street, Richard Street and William Street.
 The beginning of Park view terrace near to the school, was also built near this time.
 The village boasted two main chapels, both of which carried out their services through the medium of Welsh - Bethlehem and Bethesda Chapels, of John Street.